webdavis/webdavis-io/README.md

 # webdavis.io

-Hi!
-I'm Stephen Davis, and I'm an iOS developer.
+Hey there, I'm Stephen!
+I'm a software developer specializing in iOS.

-This repo tracks my personal personal website.
+This repo tracks my personal website.